funkybob/django-nap/docs/serialiser/fields.rst

 Deflate Cycle
 =============

+When deflating an object for serialising, the following steps are followed:

 + Determine if we use name or attribute.
 + Use nap.utils.digattr to get the value
 + If the value is not None, call self.reduce